SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

 ## Quick View

-For a quick visualization, you can go directly to the `Notebook` folder and open the `Brasil_ECom.ipynb` file using GitHub's online viewer.
+For a quick visualization on relevant, you can go directly to the `Notebook` folder and open the `Brasil_ECom.ipynb` file using GitHub's online viewer.
+For the Dashboard can be seen below this text.
 No need to download anything.

 ## Dashboard Overview